-Bluebird Chic ambassador Dia of Michael & Dia Photography shares her best tips for photographing children at rest.
+Bluebird Chic ambassador Dia of Michael & Dia Photography shares her best tips for photographing weddings in the rain.

 I have been shooting weddings in Sunny Southern California for 12 years now, and in that time I have only photographed three of them in the rain (knock on wood).
 Two of the weddings were just shot recently, and only two weeks apart!